TimVille/social_colors_rails/README.md

 Based on [font-awesome](http://fontawesome.io/), rails-social-colors provide official colors of social brand icons

 ## Installation
-Add this line to your application's Gemfile:
+Add these line to your application's Gemfile:

 ```ruby
 gem 'font-awesome-rails'